SFRPD INDOOR SOCCER RULES AND BY LAWS

 k.
 Touching the opponent before the ball when attempting to win possession.

-and it is to be taken from the spot where the fault occurred and if the infringement happened in the penalty area, irrespective of the position of the ball but provided that it is in play, a penalty kick shall be awarded.
-The above-mentioned fouls are accumulated fouls.
+It is to be taken from the spot where the fault occurred and if the infringement happened in the penalty area, irrespective of the position of the ball but provided that it is in play, a penalty kick shall be awarded.
+The above-mentioned fouls are accumulative fouls.

 INDIRECT FREE KICK